By BoLHLNE payday loans

 This Bunny Bag is really meant to be a gift bag.
 I stuffed it with regular fiberfill just so I could take a picture of the full bunny face.
 But you could fill it with any Easter candy, like chocolate eggs, or Jelly Beans, or M-n-M’s or something.
 The muslin bags are very affordable and there’s no sewing involved in this project.
 It’s a really quick, easy, and fun Easter craft!

-Robin Eggs Jar
+Robin Eggs Nest in a Jar

 I’ve really been trying to focus on spring crafts in my studio lately.
 I don’t usually do a lot of spring crafts, nor do I tend decorate my home too much this time of year.
 But I decided that if I created some spring crafts that I love, then I could use them in the house.
 And at some point I’d have a lot of lovely little crafty goodies to use this time of year.